CiscoDevNet/serviceability-python-zeep-samples/README.md

   $ pip install zeep
   ```

-* Edit axlZeep.py to specify your CUCM location and AXL user credentials
+* Edit creds.py to specify your CUCM location and Serviceability API user credentials

-* Add the AXL WSDL files for your CUCM version
+* Add the Serviceability API WSDL files for your CUCM version:

-    1. From the CUCM Administration UI, download the 'Cisco AXL Tookit' from **Applications** / **Plugins**

-    1. Unzip the kit, and navigate to the `schema/current` folder

-    1. Copy the three WSDL files to the root directory of this project: `AXLAPI.wsdl`, `AXLEnums.xsd`, `AXLSoap.xsd`
+  * **Risport70** - Download from the CUCM host at: [https://{cucm}:8443/realtimeservice2/services/RISService70?wsdl](https://{cucm}:8443/realtimeservice2/services/RISService70?wsdl)

 ## Hints

-* You can get a 'dump' of the AXL WSDL to see how Zeep interprets it by copying the AXL WSDL files to the project root (see above) and running (Mac/Linux):
+* You can get a 'dump' of the API WSDL to see how Zeep interprets it by copying the WSDL files to the project root (see above) and running (Mac/Linux):

     ```
-    python3 -mzeep AXLAPI.wsdl > wsdl.txt
+    python3 -mzeep RISService70.wsdl > wsdl.txt
     ```

     This can help with identifying the proper object structure to send to Zeep